reflex-dev/reflex-web/docs/wrapping-react/guide.md

 const customCode = "const customCode = 'customCode';";
 ```

-To add custom code to your component you can use the `_get_custom_code` method in your component class.
+To add custom code to your component you can use the `add_custom_code` method in your component class.

 ```python
 from reflex.components.component import NoSSRComponent